Chaintable/go-ethereum-scrl/rollup/missing_header_fields/export-headers-toolkit/README.md

 - header:
     <flags:uint8><vanity_index:uint8><seal:[65|85]byte>
     - flags: bitmask, lsb first
         - bit 6: 0 if difficulty is 2, 1 if difficulty is 1
         - bit 7: 0 if seal length is 65, 1 if seal length is 85
+    - vanity_index: index of the vanity in the sorted vanities list (0-255)
+    - seal: 65 or 85 bytes of seal data
 ```

 ## How to run